 I had planned to hike all the way to St. Marks today, a hike that should have ended at the St. Marks River, where I could either hope to hail a boat to take me across the river and into town, or book a $25 boat shuttle across with a local business.

 Unfortunately, I got a late start today for various reasons.
 That, coupled with the fact that the hike was +27 miles, and the boat shuttle ended at 5 p.m., and a storm was forecast to hit at noon, so few boats were likely to be out, caused me to alter my plan.
-I’d hike to the St. Marks Visitor Center instead, about 4 miles short of the river and town.
+I’d hike to the visitor center instead, about four miles short of the river and town.